brendanmcoyne/CS506-FinalProject/README.md

 This runs automated tests defined in test_model.py using pytest.

-🧪 Automated Testing & GitHub Workflow
+utomated Testing & GitHub Workflow

 The project includes: